GED Online-Get Your GED Diploma Without Stress

 We tested many online preparation websites, and in our opinion, the Onsego website provides the most comprehensive online GED classes.

 Another recommendation is Khan Academy.
 Keep in mind that when using Khan Academy, you need to know what to learn.
-There is no study guide for the GED Test.
+There is no study guide for the GED test.
 However, if you know the GED curriculum (or find it on the Onsego website), you will find a lot of lessons and examples.
-For example, if you study Social Studies, choose the U.S History course.
+For example, if you are studying social studies, choose the U.S. History course.

 How can I study for a GED online?